 One didactic seminar alternates subject matter every other week, between mental health case law and the treatment and management of sex offenders.
 The other didactic series focuses on broader correctional and clinical psychology material.
 Sample topics are mentioned in the Appendix.
 Interns are required to complete at least one clinical case presentation and one scholarly presentation during didactics.

-Interns may also attend seminars held by Health Services, within FMC Devens, and those offered in the local area, including Boston.
-Interns may also attend Psychiatry Grand Rounds at the
+Interns may also attend seminars held by Health Services within FMC Devens.

-University of Massachusetts Medical School in Worcester.
 Interns have sometimes been able to attend one local workshop of their choice funded entirely by the Psychology Department.